top of page

 The Planning and Development Amendment Act 2023 came into effect in stages during 2024, with further regulations following in 2025.
 These reforms include:

-• New development classification thresholds under the Significant Development Pathway: developments over certain cost or scale thresholds will now require approval by the WA Planning Commission (WAPC) or Development Assessment Panels (DAPs).
+• New development classification thresholds under the Significant Development Pathway: developments over certain cost thresholds can now opt to seek approval by the WA Planning Commission (WAPC) after consideration by the Significant Development Assessment Unit (SDAU).

 • Streamlined processes for consultation and approvals, but also tighter oversight on major projects.

-For developers and consultants, this means more rigorous assessment pathways for larger developments, clearer documentation expectations, and greater interaction with central planning authorities.
+For developers and consultants, this means more assessment pathways are available for larger developments with clearer documentation expectations, and greater interaction with centralised planning authorities.

 What These Planning Reforms Mean for Your Work